-First Progress Report End of the Fourth (4 th) Week Quarter Progress Report End of the Ninth (9 th) Week Third Progress Report Semester Grades End of the Eighteenth (18 th) Week
+First Progress Report End of the Fourth (4 th) Week Quarter Progress Report End of the Ninth (9 th) Week Third Progress Report End of the Thirteenth (13 th) Week Semester Grades End of the Eighteenth (18 th) Week

 Parents are encouraged to utilize their Parent Portal account on AERIES (accessed through the Madera Unified School District website) to see current grades and monitor their student's progress more closely.
 Parents will also have the opportunity to meet with their child's teacher(s) to discuss grades and strategies to improve their child's performance.
 Parent-Teacher conferences may be scheduled for students who are at risk of failing a class/subject, or at risk of retention.